AltimateAI/vscode-dbt-power-user/README.md

 - DBT install / update
 - DBT logs viewer (force tailing)

+This extension is using the Python extension to detect Python interpreters that are installed in standard locations.
+See [Python Environments](https://code.visualstudio.com/docs/languages/python#_environments).

 This extension is fully compatible with the remote extension.
 See [Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers) and [Visual Studio Code Remote - WSL](https://code.visualstudio.com/docs/remote/wsl).

 Please let us know about any bugs or feature requests through the github issues.